onliseguros/docs/content/docs/help/troubleshooting.md

 ### Quote not available to perform a sale

 Quotes can only be used to create sales once.
 Also, only sales with valid statuses and valid installments are eligible to create sales from.

+### Invoice not available to pay

+This message appears when the invoice status or conditions are not well suited to pay.
+Invoices that already have payments with success statuses can't be paid repeatedly.